Why coming out helped Mouat's Olympic bid

 Having already come out to friends and family, telling his team-mates was the final hurdle, and he credits the wider curling community for their support.

-His advice to others who might be struggling to be themselves openly, is to lean on those close to them.
+His advice to others who might be struggling to be themselves openly is to lean on those close to them.

 "I've never actually thought of myself as a role model for doing it," Mouat says.
 "It was just what I wanted and needed to do to get the best success possible.
 Obviously I would support anybody who wants to do something similar to what I did.

-"If anybody ever needs help with it find the few people you are closest with and make sure you have that security blanket.
+"If anybody ever needs help with it, find the few people you are closest with and make sure you have that security blanket.
 If anybody ever does have a bad reaction please make sure you have those core people you can go to and speak to and feel happy about who you are."

 'I have a poker face'

-Mouat and his team - Grant Hardie, Bobby Lammie and Hammy McMillan - were in blistering form throughout 2021, winning two of the sport's prestigious grand slams and finishing as runners-up in the world championships in a Tour bubble in Calgary.
+Mouat and his team - Grant Hardie, Bobby Lammie and Hammy McMillan - were in blistering form throughout 2021, winning two of the sport's prestigious grand slams and finishing as runners-up in the World Championships in a Tour bubble in Calgary.

 They ended the year by storming to their second European title in preparation for Beijing.
 As skip, Mouat's calm demeanour has been a key part of the team's efforts and he has been marked out as one of the world's best players.